mikhailshilkov/mikhailio-hugo/content/lab/pulumi/1-prerequisites/index.md

 #### Pulumi CLI

-Pulumi provides a CLI tool which drives cloud deployments from the machine where it runs.
+Pulumi provides a CLI tool that drives cloud deployments from the machine where it runs.
 It is a cross-platform executable that has to be accessible on the system's `PATH`.

 Follow [this guide](https://www.pulumi.com/docs/get-started/install/) to install the Pulumi CLI.

 Alternatively, you can [install Pulumi with Chocolatey](https://chocolatey.org/packages/pulumi/): `choco install pulumi`.

-Run `pulumi version` and you should get a response back:
+Run `pulumi version`, and you should get a response back:

 ```
 $ pulumi version